IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

 Connect to the ACM Hub cluster and execute the following command:

 ```
-oc create ns integrity-verifier-operator-system
+oc create ns integrity-shield-operator-system
 ```
-The above command will create a namespace `integrity-verifier-operator-system` in the ACM hub cluster.
+The above command will create a namespace `integrity-shield-operator-system` in the ACM hub cluster.

-By default, we use `integrity-verifier-operator-system` in this document.
+By default, we use `integrity-shield-operator-system` in this document.
 If you prefer to call the namespace something else, you can run the following instead:

 ```